 CPU vs GPU Rendering

-There are currently two popular methods of Rendering Images and Animations in 3D Software: CPU Rendering and GPU Rendering.
+There are two popular methods of Rendering Images and Animations in a 3D Software’s Render Engine: CPU Rendering and GPU Rendering.

 There are some differences in GPU and CPU rendering that you want to be aware of when choosing a new Computer or Workstation for 3D Rendering and Modeling: